 Facilities and housing

-The Budapest campus is housed in state-of-the-art new buildings designed to promote sustainability in downtown.
+CEU Budapest site is housed in state-of-the-art new buildings designed to promote sustainability downtown.
 All parts of the buildings are wheelchair accessible.
 Classrooms are equipped with the latest technology.
-Smart rooms have two smartboards, Windows 10 installed fully functional touch screen PCs, software includes Skype, BlueJeans, Office package, Whiteboard software, a projector, and speakers for HD quality video and audio, webcam, wireless keyboard.
+Smart rooms have two smartboards, Windows 10 installed fully functional touch screen PCs, the software includes Skype, BlueJeans, Office package, Whiteboard software, a projector, and speakers for HD quality video and audio, webcam, and wireless keyboard.

 CEU possesses an excellent library holding the largest collection of English-language materials in social sciences and humanities in Central and Eastern Europe.